algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/splaytree.md

 ### Splay Tree Advantages:

-The splay tree is balanced over a series of operations, efficient for many applications, and is simpler than either the AVL tree or the 2-3-4 tree, with a single type of node and no need to keep an extra variable in each node for balancing purposes.
+The splay tree is generally reasonably balanced over a series of operations, efficient for many applications, and is simpler than either the AVL tree or the 2-3-4 tree, with a single type of node and no need to keep an extra variable in each node for balancing purposes.

 ### Splay Tree Disadvantages:

-Equal keys may end up in either subtree, so either duplicates cannot be allowed or a method must be devised to accommodate equal keys.
+Equal keys may end up in either subtree, so either duplicates cannot be allowed or a method must be devised to accommodate equal keys; the version here does not support duplicates.

 Additionally, any single operation may be costly, even though rare, so the splay tree is not suitable for applications that require a guaranteed worst